anupam2005/AzureCertificationPrep/README.md

 A hybrid cloud model is the best of private and public cloud that can be used to avoid disruptions and outages, adhere to regulation and governance, span solutions across both public and private cloud, and alleviate CapEx investments.

+There is overlap between high availability and disaster recovery (the correct answer). **High availability** is more focused on **replacing individual failed servers** and maintaining clusters (or groups) of identical resources to ensure they are available. **Disaster recovery** is more focused on **plans to recover from more wide-scale disasters**.

 ## 3. Azure Architecture